1982 Major League Baseball postseason: Milwaukee Brewers (AL) vs. St. Louis Cardinals (NL)

 The Cardinals’ fifteen-year drought between championships was the longest by the franchise since going 22 years without winning a title from 1946 to 1964.
-The Cardinals would make two more World Series appearances during the decade, in 1985 and 1987, losing both in seven games to the Kansas City Royals and Minnesota Twins respectively.
-They would also return to the World Series in 2004, but were swept by the Boston Red Sox.
-The Cardinals’ next championship would come in 2006, where they upset the Detroit Tigers in five games.
+They would return to the World Series three years later, but lost to their in-state foe in the Kansas City Royals in seven games after leading the series 3–1 and being two outs away from the championship in Game 6.
+They would then lose in their next two World Series appearances afterwards.
+The Cardinals would eventually go on a Cinderella run to the World Series in 2006 as an 83-win team, where they upset the Detroit Tigers in five games for their long-awaited tenth championship.

 The Brewers and Cardinals would meet again in the NLCS in 2011, which the Cardinals also won en route to a World Series title.